cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

   In this case applications can execute CPace with these optional inputs.

-  ADa and ADb can for instance include party identifiers or protocol version information (e.g. to avoid downgrade attacks).
+  ADa and ADb can for instance include party identifiers or protocol version information regarding the higher-level application protocol (e.g. to avoid downgrade attacks).
   In a setting with clear initiator and responder roles, the information ADa sent by the initiator can be used by the responder for selecting which among possibly several different PRS to use for the CPace session.